isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-singapores-sporting-greats.md

 #### **Paralympian Winners**

 On 15 September 2008, the Singapore national anthem was played inside an Olympic arena for the first time.
-Para- lympian Yip Pin Xiu, afflicted by muscular dystrophy since birth, had battled against the odds to win sporting success.
-Com- peting in the Beijing Paralympics, she won gold in the 50-metre backstroke in a time of 58.75 seconds.
+Paralympian Yip Pin Xiu, afflicted by muscular dystrophy since birth, had battled against the odds to win sporting success.
+Competing in the Beijing Paralympics, she won gold in the 50-metre backstroke in a time of 58.75 seconds.

-Equestrian Laurentia Tan devel- oped cerebral palsy and profound  deafness after birth.
+Equestrian Laurentia Tan developed cerebral palsy and profound  deafness after birth.
 However, that  did not stop the gutsy sportswoman  from winning a silver and a bronze at the London Paralympics in 2012.
 For her achievements, Tan became the  first disabled athlete to win The Straits Times Athlete of the Year award in 2013.

 Together with swimmer Theresa Goh, who suffers from spina bifida  but has been making waves with her consistent performances at swimming championships over the years, Yip and Tan have made a compelling statement for Paralympians in Singapore.
 Like  able-bodied athletes, their quest for  sporting success is serious business.
 It demands no less – or perhaps even more – in terms of hard work, devotion, commitment and sacrifice.